 This question is an obvious one, yet can oftentimes be overlooked!
 A time could come where you may assume your client’s company name is spelled one way, and then once you get the design brief back, you see that it was actually spelled quite differently than you imagined during your consultation with them.
 Asking this question will surely save you an episode of embarrassment and unprofessionalism somewhere down the line – I know it has for me!

-Do you have a tagline/slogan that you would like to include under the company name within the logo?
+go to site Do you have a tagline/slogan that you would like to include under the company name within the logo?
 If yes, please list.

 This question is good to know, as some companies require a tagline and others don’t.
 By asking this question, it eliminates you having to incorporate another new typographical element into your design, after you have already done the work of carefully planning and executing your design mockup one way – and then later having to introduce a whole new line of text into the design that you didn’t plan for.
 It’s good to have all elements upfront, so you know what you’re working with to best plan out the design composition from the beginning.